algorand/go-algorand/test/e2e-go/cli/goal/expect/README.md

 To run the Goal Expect test, run the following command from the top level go-algorand directory:

-`go test test/e2e-go/cli/goal/expect/goal_expect_test.go`
+`go test -v test/e2e-go/cli/goal/expect/goal_expect_test.go`

 ## Adding New Tests

-To add a test, create a copy of the `test/e2e-go/cli/goal/expect/basicGoalTest.exp` file.
+To add a test, create a copy of the `test/e2e-go/cli/goal/expect/basicGoalTest.exp` file within the same directory.
 Give it a name that reflects the purpose of the test, and make sure the the file name suffix matches `'Test.exp'`.
 This will allow it to be included when running the expect tests.

 ## Common Procedures